BitModern/test-quality-doc/docs/getting_started.md

 slug: /
 ---

-Your modern test management solution for QA and Dev.
-Supports shift-left, BDD, TDD/ATDD, and integrates with Jira, GitHub, Selenium, Jenkins, and more.
+You’ve found the ultimate test management tool designed for QA and development teams.
+TestQuality supports advanced methodologies like shift-left, Behavior-Driven Development (BDD), and Test-Driven/ Acceptance Test-Driven Development (TDD/ATDD).
+It integrates effortlessly with popular tools like Jira, GitHub, Selenium, and Jenkins to streamline your processes and boost efficiency.

 ## Getting Started

 Congratulations on taking the first step towards improving your testing processes with TestQuality!
 Here's a step-by-step overview of what you'll do:

-1. Create a project
+1. Create a Project
-2. Create a test
+2. Create a Test
-3. Create a cycle
+3. Create a Cycle
-4. Execute your test
+4. Execute your Tests
-5. Analyze test results
+5. Complete/Finish a Run
+6. Generate a Run Report
+7. Analyze Test Results

 If you prefer, you can also check out this 3-minute quick overview video.